Cutting back vegetation

 When someone reports a problem we go and inspect it.
 We decide if we can do it, how long it will take, how many volunteers and what materials and tools will be needed.

-Sometimes we walk along a published route to check its condition, and at the same time we add waymarks where needed.
+Sometimes we walk along a published route to survey its condition, and at the same time we add waymarks where needed.

 Feedback to Calderdale Council